mbdeaton/MNRThickDiskPaper/README.md

 Deaton et al. 2016

 ### Overview
-We are studying the Matter-Neutrino Resonance (MNR) in ns merger environments.
+We are studying the Matter-Neutrino Resonance (MNR) in neutron star merger environments.
 In this paper, we're extending Malkus et al.'s (2012,2013,2014) analytic thin disk model to account for geometric thickness.
 We want to know if the two distinct MNR behaviors---symmetric and standard---still occur when we move our model a few steps forward in realism.

+__Questions__.
-__Questions__ How does the MNR effect neutrino flavor evolution around a disk if ...
+How does the MNR affect neutrino flavor evolution around a disk if ...

 1. ... it's geometrically thick?
 2. ... the emission and scattering neutrino-surfaces are distinct?
 3. ... the neutrino-surfaces are energy-dependent?

+__Audience__.
-__Audience__ Neutrino oscillation modelers.
+Neutrino oscillation modelers.
 People pursuing the question: "Is neutrino-transformation likely to be relevant to nucleosynthesis in neutron star mergers?"
-(I.e. people familiar with MNR: we can breeze over the introduction.)
+(These are people familiar with MNR so we can breeze over the introduction.)

+__Structure__.
-__Structure__ The paper could flow like this:
+The paper could flow like this:

 * quick overview of MNR (particularly Malkus's conclusions) and the physical scenarios that could produce it